 We may also disclose your information to governmental agencies or entities, regulatory authorities, or other persons in line with any applicable law, regulations, court order or official request, or under any and for the purposes of any guidelines issued by regulatory or other authorities, or similar processes as either required or permitted by applicable law.

 We use a third party provider, Campaign Monitor, to deliver our monthly e-newsletter.
 We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
 For more information, please see Campaign Monitor’s privacy notice.
-If you subscribe to our e-newsletter via social media, your information will be stored for audit purposes by our third party provider, Zapier, for three months.
-It will not be shared with any other organisation.

 What security measures have we implemented to protect your information collected through the UBS Website?